1j01/jspaint/README.md

 ## Did you know?

+* There's a black and white mode with *patterns* instead of colors in the palette, which you can get to from **Image > Attributes...**

 * You can drag the color box and tool box around if you grab them by the right place.
   You can even drag them out into little windows.
   You can dock the windows back to the side by double-clicking on their title bars.